-In general, we use STDDEV_SAMP function to calculate the Sample Standard Deviation of a products belongs to a particular category or color etc.
+In general, we use the STDDEV_SAMP function to calculate the Sample Standard Deviation of products belongs to a particular category or color, etc.

 In this situation, we use GROUP BY Clause to group the products by color or something like that.
 And then, we use this STDDEV_SAMP Function to calculate the Sample Standard Deviation.
 Let us see the Example

 -- MySQL STDDEV_SAMP Function Example USE company; SELECT Profession, STDDEV_SAMP(Yearly_Income), FROM customerdetails GROUP BY Profession;

-Above MySQL Query will group the Customers by their Profession, and calculates their Sample Standard Deviation
+The above STDDEV_SAMP Query group the Customers by their Profession, and calculates their Sample Standard Deviation

-For this demonstration, we are taking Software Developer profession, and show you the output.
+For this demonstration, we are taking the Software Developer profession, and show you the STDDEV_SAMP output.

 — Calculating the Mean